-The investment policy recognizes that credit risk is appropriate in balanced investment pools such as the PEF and LTRP, which are tracked against the Barclays U.S. High Yield Index for U.S. investments and the J.P.
-Morgan Non-U.S. GBI Index for international investments benchmarks for the fixed income portion of these pools.
-Fixed income investments within the PEF and LTRP include corporate, mortgage backed, and U.S. treasury and/or agency bonds.
-In addition, approximately \$39.4 million and \$35.2 million in the PEF and LTRP (collectively), at September 30, 2019 and 2018, respectively, is invested in unrated fixed income securities, excluding fixed income commingled funds.
-Fixed income commingled funds and money market funds were approximately \$299.5 million and \$356.7 million in the PEF and LTRP (collectively), at September 30, 2019 and 2018, respectively.
+The investment policy recognizes that credit risk is appropriate in balanced investment pools such as the PEF and and LCRP, and the credit quality of underlying fund investments is monitored on an ongoing basis.
+Fixed income investments within the PEF and LCRP include corporate, mortgage backed, asset backed, collateralized mortgage and U.S. treasury and/or agency bonds.
+In addition, approximately \$202.6 million and \$39.4 million in the PEF and LTRP (2019)/LCRP (2020), collectively, at September 30, 2020 and 2019, respectively, is invested in unrated fixed income securities, excluding fixed income commingled funds.
+Fixed income commingled funds and money market funds were approximately \$509.2 million and \$299.5 million in the PEF and LTRP (2019)/LCRP (2020), collectively, at September 30, 2020 and 2019, respectively.

-The STLP is benchmarked against the 1-3 Year Barclays Government Credit Index with funds invested with four separate fund managers.
-Fixed income investments include corporate, mortgage backed, asset backed, collateralized mortgage and U.S. treasury and/or agency bonds.
-For September 30, 2019 and 2018, approximately \$173.2 million and \$106 million, respectively, was invested by the STLP in unrated fixed income securities, excluding commingled bond funds, and money market funds.
-Fixed income commingled funds totaled approximately \$263.1 million and \$261.2 million at September 30, 2019 and 2018, respectively.
-The credit risk for fixed and variable income securities, for the System Pools, at September 30, 2019 and 2018 is as follows:
+The STLP fixed income investments included corporate, mortgage backed, asset backed, collateralized mortgage and U.S. treasury and/or agency bonds.
+For September 30, 2019, approximately \$173.2 million was invested by the STLP in unrated fixed income securities, excluding commingled bond funds, and money market funds.
+Fixed income commingled funds totaled approximately \$263.1 million at September 30, 2019.

+The credit risk for fixed and variable income securities, for the System Pools, at September 30, 2020 and 2019 is as follows: